 In November 2021, Taumata Arowai assumed its role and powers as the new independent water services regulator for New Zealand under the new Water Services Act 2021, replacing the previous responsibilities of the Ministry of Health.

-The Water Services Act 2021 was passed into law in September 2021.
-The Act contains all of the details of the new drinking-water regulations, the requirements for the protection of freshwater supplies, and Taumata Arowai’s wastewater and stormwater functions.
+The Water Services Act 2021 was passed into law in October 2021.
+The Act contains all of the details of the new regulatory regime for the supply of drinking water and Taumata Arowai's role and powers relating to wastewater and stormwater networks.

-The Government intends to establish four publicly owned water services entities across New Zealand.
+The Government is establishing four publicly owned water services entities across New Zealand.

 This entity will provide drinking water, wastewater and stormwater services to a population of more than 850,000 people.